riga/law_example_CMSCrabWorkflows/README.md

 ## 5. Let law index your tasks and their parameters

-The following commands quickly scans the tasks in the repository and saves their names and parameters in a temporary file that is used for fast auto completion of the `law run` command line tool in the next step.
+The following command quickly scans the tasks in the repository and saves their names and parameters in a temporary file that is used for fast auto-completion of the `law run` command line tool in the next step.

 ```shell
 $ law index --verbose